North Western Toronto Ontario Health Team

 Ontario Health Teams are being introduced as a new way of delivering care to the local community.
 These teams include groups of healthcare providers that work together to meet your needs across all different areas of care, such as primary care, hospital services, mental health and addiction services, home and community care to name a few.

 Earlier this year, the Ministry of Health announced the formation of as many as 50 OHTs across the province that would report to a central agency called Ontario Health.
-Ontario Health Teams are groups of providers and organizations that are clinically and fiscally accountable for delivering a full and coordinated continuum of care to a defined geographic population.
+Ontario Health Teams are groups of providers and organizations that are clinically and fiscally accountable for delivering a full and coordinated continuum of care to a defined attributed population.

 Once established, OHTs will: